rdmpage/proc-zool-soc-london/README.md

-# proc-zool-soc-london
+# Proceedings of the Zoological Society of London

-Merging metadata for Proceedings of the Zoological Society of London
+Merging metadata for Proceedings of the Zoological Society of London.
+Data sources are CrossRef, BHL, and work by volunteers.